Welcome

 Note that you need a github account to collaborate or make changes.
 Feel free to contact JM Hulbert for additional details and instructions, or to request a change or addition.

-Note that the Markdown (index.Rmd) file will need to be knit before the changes will be visible on this webpage.
+Note the Markdown (index.Rmd) file will need to be knit before the changes will be visible on this webpage.

 Summary